gok99/s4s/README.md

-(Roughly) Source §4 with support for delimited continuations with shift/reset and effect handlers, implemented in the CSE explicit-control evaluator.
+(Roughly) Source §4 with support for delimited continuations with shift/reset and effect handlers, implemented as an extenstion to the CSE explicit-control evaluator.
 You will need a local installation of OCaml and `dune` to run this project.

 ## Run